-- A strong and intriguing offer MMS marketing is immediate.
+- A strong offer: MMS marketing is immediate.
 It’s perceived as a more flashy version of an SMS, which means you should offer a much larger incentive.
-A larger 30%+ discount available for a limited time will be more effective than a lower discount (25% and below) available for a longer time.
+A larger 30%+ discount available for a limited time will be more effective than a lower discount (25% and below).

-- An opt-out mechanism (mandatory) All MMS messages allow you to set a custom URL opt-out.
-This gives you the opportunity to save an opt-out with another offer, or to get more feedback on why your customer is unsubscribing.
+- An opt-out mechanism (mandatory): All MMS marketing services allow you to set a custom URL opt-out.
+This gives you the opportunity to prevent an opt-out by providing an additional incentive or to get more feedback on why your customer is unsubscribing.

 Sample MMS Copy * 240 characters

-Let’s look at a couple of examples to help you decide:
+Let’s look at an example of an image and animated GIF to help you decide:

 - 640px by 1138px